 Steve Murray, LTC’s Head of Qualifications, has worked from home for 20 years.
-He shares his work-from-home tips with us.
+He shares his tips on working from home with us.

 Colleagues have already asked me, “how many hours should I sit at my PC waiting for emails?”
 This is a real concern for people who undertake a daily routine of responding to the inquiry and first client contact.
 The truth of the matter is that we cannot physically sit, staring at the screen, waiting for emails.
 For one thing, it is not a positive environment for good mental health.